jrief/django-formset/docs/source/admin-integration.rst

 The other attributes offered by Django's ``ModelAdmin``, have no effect if used with the implementation of **django-formset**.
 Instead of using various configuration directives, a declarative approach is used.
-This means, that developers must create the structure of their forms using the components provided by **django-formset**.
+This means that developers must create the structure of their forms using the components provided by **django-formset**.
 The big advantage of this approach is that such form-, fieldset- or collection declarations can also be used in normal Django views.